 I think the photo above does the best job of showing all 4 matching colors of thread I used for the quilting.
 The thread for the center spiral matches the darkest fabric (Aurifil 2468 Dark Wine to match Kona Burgundy), the next 4 spirals match the medium orange (Aurifil 2350 Copper to match Kona Spice), the next 4 spirals match the yellow (Aurifil 2140 Orange Mustard to match Kona Yarrow), and the outer spirals and finishing echo quilting match the background (Aurifil 2311 Muslin to match Kona Bone).

 There’s nothing like a good detail photo, is there?

 After blocking, squaring, and binding, Mum’s Garden finished at 59″ wide by 71″ tall.
 If you want to review the process history for Mum’s Garden, all the previous posts about it are linked below.

-Linking up with Michelle From Bolt to Beauty‘s Beauties Pageant 87, Alycia Quilts‘ Finished Friday, TGIFF hosted by Jen from Faith and Fabric, Favorite Finish for June 2020 with Cheryl from Meadow Mist Designs, and Show Me Something with Stars with Sarah Goer Quilts.
+Linking up with Michelle From Bolt to Beauty‘s Beauties Pageant 87, Alycia Quilts‘ Finished Friday, TGIFF hosted by Jen from Faith and Fabric, Favorite Finish for June 2020 with Cheryl from Meadow Mist Designs, and Show Me Something with Solids with Sarah Goer Quilts.